 My parents told me [there’s] a normal tax range here in Buffalo, New York.
-I am going back to school towards a degree in accounting, so I’ll hopefully make more after school is over.
-(I’m going back to school free on G.I.
+I am going back to school toward a degree in accounting, so I’ll hopefully make more after school is over.
+(I’m going back to school free on the G.I.
 Bill.)

 Also, with the VA loan there is no PMI.
 Should I keep saving until I have a more sizable down payment?
 Or buy the amazingly priced 1,900-square-foot home or one of the others like it in my area?

 How to figure out how much house you can afford

 No matter how good the deal or strong the desire, buying anything you can’t afford is traveling down the road to ruin.

 Let’s start with one of a plethora of online calculators available to answer this question.
 I used this one from MSN.